atopile/atopile/docs/install.md

 `ato install --upgrade`

 This will pull the latest tag version for the packages.
-If you wish to further specify which version of the package you'd like to install, you can use sementic versioning in the `ato.yaml` file.
+If you wish to further specify which version of the package you'd like to install, you can use semantic versioning in the `ato.yaml` file.
 For example, you can request the highest available version of the generics package 1.x.x:

 !!! file "ato.yml"
     ```yaml